haq9966/Burn/README.md

      * The whole map is navigable for the player.
 The race track are customizable.
 The player can decide the number of laps the length.
   * Cars
+      * There will be atleast 2(maximum 4) cars which can be selected from the menu.
   * Specials
+      * The track will be scattered with special abilites and power up which can be activated by driving over them.
+The special abilities will only available to the players after 30 seconds of gameplay
   * Music or SFX
   * GFX
   * Sprites